United States Army Intelligence and Security Command: Merger and creation of INSCOM

 On 1 January 1977, the United States Army Intelligence and Security Command (INSCOM) was organized at Arlington Hall Station, Virginia, to provide the U.S. Army with a single organization for conducting multi-discipline intelligence, security operations, and electronic warfare at the level above corps.
-The new organization merged the former U.S. Army Security Agency, the signal intelligence and signal security organizations previously located at Arlington Hall, Virginia, the U.S. Army Intelligence Agency, a counterintelligence and human intelligence agency based at Fort Meade, Maryland, and several intelligence production units formerly controlled by the Assistant Chief of Staff for Intelligence and U.S. Army Forces Command.
+The new organization merged the former U.S. Army Security Agency, the signal intelligence and signal security organizations previously located at Arlington Hall, Virginia, the U.S. Army Intelligence Agency (USAINTA), a counterintelligence and human intelligence agency based at Fort Meade, Maryland, and several intelligence production units formerly controlled by the Assistant Chief of Staff for Intelligence and U.S. Army Forces Command.
 Brigadier General (later Major General) William I. Rolya, former commanding general of the Army Security Agency, became INSCOM's first commanding general.

+USAINTA was a reorganization of the United States Army Intelligence Command (USAINTC) which had been formed in 1965 to have a centralized command over all Counter Intelligence units in the Continental United States (CONUS).

 On 1 October 1977, the former U.S. Army Intelligence Agency headquarters was integrated into INSCOM.
 The command established a unified intelligence production element, the Intelligence and Threat Analysis Center, on 1 January 1978.
 Additionally, INSCOM assumed command of three military intelligence groups located overseas: the 66th Military Intelligence Group in Germany, the 470th Military Intelligence Group in Panama, and the 500th Military Intelligence Group in Japan.
 These groups were transformed into multidisciplinary units by incorporating former Army Security Agency assets into the previously existing elements.
 A fourth such group, the 501st Military Intelligence Brigade, was soon organized in South Korea.
 All of these groups were eventually reorganized and re-designated as brigades.